Dorset Regiment: Regular Army

 The 1st Battalion was in Belfast when war broke out: it landed at Le Havre in August 1914 forming part of the 15th Brigade in the 5th Division.
 It transferred to 95th Brigade in the 32nd Division in December 1915 and to the 14th Brigade in the same Division in January 1916.

 British Army recruiting poster : "4th Batt.
 Dorset Regiment.
 Men Of Dorset !
 Your King And Country Need You.
 Join Your County Battalion".

 The 2nd Battalion was in Poona, India, when war broke out and was shipped, as part of the 16th Indian Brigade, to Mesopotamia, where it was trapped in the Siege of Kut and captured by the Turks.
 (Of the 350 men of the battalion captured, only 70 survived their captivity.)
 During the siege, returning sick and wounded, and the few replacements who had been sent out, were unable to re-join their battalion, so they, and similar drafts of the 2nd Norfolk Regiment, were amalgamated into a scratch battalion forming part of the force attempting to relieve Kut.
 This battalion was formally titled the Composite English Battalion, but was more commonly known as The Norsets; it was broken up in July 1916, when the 2nd Dorsets was re-constituted.
 The battalion then served in Egypt as part of 9th Indian Brigade in the 3rd Indian Division.

 Special Reserve

 The 3rd (Reserve) Battalion remained in the UK fulfilling its role of training reinforcement drafts for the Regular battalions (including the 'Norsets').
 It was also instrumental in setting up the 7th (Reserve) Battalion to do the same for the 5th and 6th (Service) Battalions, and the 1st and 2nd (later 8th) Home Service Battalions.

 Territorial Force

 The 1/4th Battalion of the Territorial Force served in India and Mesopotamia and 2/4th Battalion in India and Egypt.

 New Army

-The 5th (Service) Battalion took part in the Gallipoli Campaign, and having been evacuated from there in December 1915, went to Egypt before joining the war on the Western Front in July 1916.
-The 6th (Service) Battalion was shipped to Boulogne in France in July 1915 as part of 50th Brigade in the 17th (Northern) Division and saw action on the Western Front.
+The 5th (Service) Battalion, part of the 11th (Northern) Division, took part in the Gallipoli campaign, and having been evacuated from there in December 1915, went to Egypt before joining the war on the Western Front in July 1916.

+The 6th (Service) Battalion was shipped to Boulogne in France in July 1915 as part of the 50th Infantry Brigade in the 17th (Northern) Division and saw action on the Western Front.